Falcao5/scripts/software_installation/README.md

 Installs git (latest version) on system.
 Uses apt.
 ### mysql_installation.sh
 This script will install mysql server and client on your system.
 After installation, this will configure mysql to be accessible from everywhere (not only localhost).
 Will be created a database, and a user with all permissions on that database.
+### setup-openjdk8.sh
+This script will install openjdk-8 on your system.
+Uses apt.